testdrivenio/flask-spa-auth/DRAFT.md

 That's it!
 We're ready to test.

-Create a new build then run Flask:
+Create a new build, then run Flask:

 ```bash
 $ npm run build